Particularization

 With a goal of particularizing in February 2026, below is a tentative timeline.

-January 11: Congregational Meeting where we will Elect Elders and Sign a Petition to Become a Particular Church
+January 11: Congregational Meeting to Elect Elders and Sign a Petition to Become a Particular Church [DONE]

 January 20: Presbytery Meeting where Our Particularization is Approved